aindrilachatterjee12345/School_District_Analysis./README.md

 # How does removing the ninth graders’ math and reading scores affected Scores by School Type:
 Average Math Score and Average Reading Score did not change.
 The District school did not get affected but the charter schools got affected by 3 percentage points in Overall Passing Percentage and 4 percentage points in Passing Math percentage and Passing Reading Percentage

+# Dataframes in the Output
+I have displayed all the following dataframes 1.District Summary
+2.School Summary
+3.High and Low Performing Schools
+4.Math and Reading Scores by Grade
+5.Scores by School Spending
+6.Scores by school size
+7.Scores by school type

+# Functions used
+I have used Mean, Sum, Count, Merge, format, cut, sort_values, map in my analysis.

+# Group by used
+I have used GroupBy to determe the following:
+1.Math and Reading Scores by Grade
+2.Scores by School Spending
+3.Scores by School Size ✓ Scores by School Type

+#Replaced both Reading and Math Scores
+I have replaced both the reading and math scores for the 9th graders in THS with NaN.